pr0nesh/ros2-delivery-bot/README.md

 - PoseStamped goals for movement
 - Threading for background initialization
 - Interactive CLI for user control
-- Custom world design in Gazebo
+- Custom world and Custom robot design in Gazebo

-Conclusion
-This assignment demonstrates a robust navigation and task-execution system using TurtleBot3 and Nav2.
-The robot simulates real-world café delivery behavior using ROS2 and Gazebo.